ledm/bgc-val-public/README.md

 ```
 `run.py` is a simple wrapper which calls the script, [analysis_parser.py](#Analysis_Parser), and passes it the path to the [runconfig.ini](#Run_Config_Initialisation_File) file.

+Using default settings, this will produce a workingdir directory, an images directory, and a reports directory.
+These three directories will hold:
+* workingdir: Post processed files for each of the analyses.
+* images: The .png image files that are produced.
+* reports: the html report which can be viewed using a web browser.

 ## Analysis Parser